-To develop a robustification framework that preserves 1-consistency, we begin by analyzing structural properties of optimal offline eviction policies and identifying a broad class of online learning-augmented algorithms that are guaranteed to be 1-consistent.
 Let \textsc{OPT} denote the optimal offline algorithm that follows Belady’s rule: \textit{evicting the page whose next request occurs furthest in the future.} For each request $r_i = (t_i, p_i)$, let $T_i$ denote the time of the next request for page $p_i$ after $t_i$.
-Inspired by \citet{antoniadis2023paging} and \citet{song2020learning}, we define a \textit{Belady's binary label} $y_i$ as:
+Following \citet{antoniadis2023paging} and \citet{song2020learning}, we define the \textit{Belady's binary label} $y_i$ as follows:

 We refer to the page $p_i$ as a \textit{1-page} if $y_i = 1$, and a \textit{0-page} if $y_i = 0$.
-Note that a page may alternate between being a 1-page and a 0-page over time, depending on \textsc{OPT}'s eviction decisions.
-By default, each $y_i$ is labeled based on the behavior of \textsc{OPT} serving the entire request sequence $\sigma$.
+Note that a page may be a 1-page at some times and a 0-page at others if it is loaded into the cache multiple times, depending on \textsc{OPT}’s eviction decisions.
+By default, we assume that \textsc{OPT} serves the entire request sequence $\sigma$.